Outdoors psychotherapy session

 Does MindTree Psychology have a cancellation policy?

-MindTree Psychology has a 24-hour cancellation and rescheduling policy.
+MindTree Psychology has a strict 24-hour cancellation and rescheduling policy.
+To help us ensure that we can continue to provide our service and supports to as many people as possible it is important for our Psychologists to be able to utilise all of their appointment availabilities.
 If you need to change or cancel your appointment, please notify us no later than 24 hours prior to your scheduled appointment time.
 This gives us enough time to offer your appointment to other clients.

-If you cancel or change your appointment with less than 24 hours’ notice, you will be charged 75% of the full-fee for this session.
-Please note that Medicare and private health funds do not provide rebates for cancelled or unattended appointments.
+If you do not attend your scheduled session or provide less than 24 hours-notice to cancel or reschedule, 100% of the appointment fee applies.
+Cancellation fees are payable at the time of cancellation. note that Medicare and private health funds do not provide rebates for cancelled or unattended appointments.